psalm842/introtobackendwebdev/README.md

 - Install VSCode, kolo, django, sqlite viewer
 - Our first Django App

-## Week 2 - Why Django?/Routes/Static Files

-- Django takes a "batteries included approach"
-- Can serve static files

-## Week 3 - Function Based Views and Templating
+## Week 2 - Function Based Views

 - What is a view?
+- What is a route?
-- HTTP GET/PUT/POST
+- Passing HTTP GET parameters
+- URL Parameter capturing

+## Week 3 - Static Files and Templating

+- What are static files?
 - What is a template?

-## Week 4 - ORM
+## Week 4 - ORM/Databases

 - What is a database?
 - What is an ORM?